emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 E-MAILiT simplifies social media services.
 We reduce clutter on webpages, and provide instant distribution of content across social networks, and communities.
 E-MAILiT allows media to become truly social, with the click of just one share button.

-See how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.
+See how your visitors are sharing your content: which services they are using for sharing, which content is shared the most, and more.

 Understand your audience.
 Engage your readers.
 Make more money.